-1. Providing Advice and Approval
+1. Providing Advice and endorsement

 - a.
-Providing advice to their groups about handling personal information, responding to general enquiries from their teams, - b.
-Support and approve PIAs and where necessary escalate to the Privacy Coordinator for any complex PIAs that rise complex and/or novel issues, - c.
-Work with the Privacy Coordinator and their teams to respond to suspected or confirmed privacy data breaches
+Providing advice to their groups about handling personal information, responding to general enquiries from their teams. - b.
+Support, assess and endorse PIAs and where necessary escalate to the Privacy Coordinator for any complex PIAs that raise complex and/or novel issues. - c.
+Work with the Privacy Coordinator and their teams to respond to suspected or confirmed privacy data breaches.